jamesgolick/statsd.scala/README.md

 statsd.scala
 ============

-statsd (https://github.com/etsy/statsd) without the node.js and flushing to ganglia instead of graphite.
+statsd (https://github.com/etsy/statsd) without the node.js and flushing to ganglia instead of graphite (actually, flushing is pluggable).

 # How it works